gurutracks/php-simple-crud/README.md

-# php-simple-crud
+# Learn how to build a CRUD application with PHP and MySQL

-This is the source repo of PHP MySQL turorial at https://gurutracks.com/learn-how-to-build-a-crud-application-with-php-and-mysql/
+This is a simple PHP CRUD application example.
+The detail description is in the blog post at: [GuruTracks.com](https://gurutracks.com/learn-how-to-build-a-crud-application-with-php-and-mysql/)